anandhu-co-in/devConnector_MERN/README.md

 # Steps to setup : -

 1. Clone the repo
-2. Run npm i. in both outer level (for the server) and inside the client folder
+2. Run npm i in both outer level (for the server) and inside the client folder
-3. Inside it run nunBoth, this will launch both backend server and font end end using concurrently
+3. Inside it run npm run runBoth, this will launch both backend server and font end end using concurrently

 This is branch has the final code, with the new UI, and this is the one i pushed to heroku